MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/use-sample-data-3-x.md

 a.
 Select deployment type **Office 365**.

 b.
-Use the user and password of the system administrator user configured in [Create or configure users](###create-or-configure-users)("Spencer Low" with "spencerl" username).
+Use the user and password of the system administrator user configured in "Create or configure users" in this doc ("Spencer Low" with "spencerl" username).

 c.
 Make sure **Display list of available organizations** is selected.